lau-sa/ReproductionofEconomics/README.md

 1. Conduct a single model run using Model_EASY.py directly.
 This only works for a single parameter constellation.

 # Comments
+We suggest to run the model in python 4.0.

 In case you have questions, feedback or other comments feel free to contact Laura and Sarah here: laura.porak@jku.at